Bulgarian People's Army: Invasion of Czechoslovakia

-It joined the Warsaw Pact on May 14, 1955 and activities in the alliance include the Warsaw Pact Invasion of Czechoslovakia.
+It joined the Warsaw Pact on May 14, 1955 and activities in the alliance included the Warsaw Pact Invasion of Czechoslovakia.
 As early as May 1968, the BNA's Main Political Directorate launched a propaganda campaign to explain to the army the events in Czechoslovakia.
 Immediate military training began in early July, and by the end of the same month it was being carried out in Bulgaria under the control of Soviet officers.
-Two designated units (the 12th Motorized Rifle Regiment and 22nd Artillery Regiment led by Colonels Alexander Genchev and Colonel Ivan Chavdarov respectively) were then transferred to Soviet territory, where they passed under Soviet command.
+Two designated units (the 12th Motorized Rifle Regiment and 22nd Artillery Regiment, led by Colonel Alexander Genchev and Colonel Ivan Chavdarov respectively) were then transferred to Soviet territory, where they passed under Soviet command.
 Military and ideological preparations ended on August 20, when the Council of Ministers decided that the country should take part in the intervention in Czechoslovakia.

-The units were sent to Ivano-Frankivsk where it was based stayed there until the invasion began.
+The units were sent to Ivano-Frankivsk and stayed there until the invasion began.
 On 20 August 1968, the regiments received a combat order signed by the Minister of People's Defence Dobri Dzhurov and the Chief of the General Staff Atanas Semerdzhiev.
-On August 20, at 6 o'clock in the morning, the 22nd Motorized Rifle Regiment, as part of the Soviet 7th Guards Airborne Division, was ordered to enter Czechoslovakia and capture the airports at Prague and Vodohody.
-Among the other tasks is to find all Bulgarian citizens temporarily residing in the country and to take them out.
-On September 13, the Czechoslovak Defense minister Martin Dzúr issued an oral note demanding that the Bulgarian military presence be withdrawn.
+That day, at 06:00, the 22nd Motorized Rifle Regiment (as part of the Soviet 7th Guards Airborne Division) was ordered to enter Czechoslovakia and capture the airports at Prague and Vodochody.
+Among the other tasks was to find all Bulgarian citizens temporarily residing in the country and to take them out.
+On September 13, Czechoslovak Defence Minister Martin Dzúr issued an oral note demanding that the Bulgarian military presence be withdrawn.
 It lasted until October 22, 1968, after a bilateral agreement between Czechoslovakia and the USSR had been concluded six days earlier.
 On October 23, 1968, the Bulgarian contingent that invaded the country withdrew from Czechoslovakia.

 Assistance to Soviet allies

-It also advised the Viet Cong during the Vietnam War.
-During the 1950s, 60s and 70s the BNA assisted countries like Algeria, South Yemen, Libya, Iraq, Nicaragua, Egypt, and Syria as well as taking part in action in Afghanistan in the 1980s.
-In Vietnam, Bulgaria committed themselves to sending charge-free military supplies to North Vietnam in a bilateral agreement signed in 1972.
+The BNA advised the Viet Cong during the Vietnam War.
+During the 1950s, 60s and 70s the BNA assisted Algeria, South Yemen, Libya, Iraq, Nicaragua, Egypt, and Syria.
+In Vietnam, Bulgaria committed themselves to sending military supplies free of charge to North Vietnam in a bilateral agreement signed in 1972.